Life as a Peds Medical-Surgical & Inpatient Psych Nurse: Natalie Centurioni

-Do you feel like having two different nursing jobs helps to prevent burnout in either one of them?
+Do you feel like having two different nursing jobs helps prevent nursing burnout?

 What’s the most difficult aspect of working two different nursing jobs?

-There are a couple difficult aspects to having the two jobs that I do have.
-The initial transition from Psych to Med-Surg was a lot harder than I expected, going from being an expert in one particular field to a beginner in another.
+That said, there are a couple difficult aspects to having both nursing jobs.
+The initial transition from Psych to Med-Surg was a lot harder than I expected; going from being an expert in one particular field to a beginner in another was tough.
 It was such a blow to my ego!
 I had worked my way to the top as a psych nurse and developed a lot of confidence in my role, but I still had to prove myself as a newly hired Med-Surg nurse.